Mathematical Correctness

 Layer 1: Empirical Testing (Required, Must Pass)

-- Unit tests: Comprehensive test coverage for all consensus functions
+- Unit tests: Broad coverage across consensus modules

 - Property-based tests: Randomized testing with